Press Release, 19 August 2011

 In addition, issues concerning working conditions and wages, management issues and the structure of the enterprise should fall within the scope of the court of arbitration and not a criminal or administrative court.
 Thus, the conflict is being deepened and exacerbated due to the denial of the problem by the authorities and their unwillingness to establish a permanent tripartite consultative process.

-Association for Human Rights in Central Asia and Open Dialog Foundation are extremely concerned over the situation in Kazakhstan where:
+Association for Human Rights in Central Asia and Open Dialogue Foundation are extremely concerned over the situation in Kazakhstan where:

 - Civic initiatives in defense of the right to decent work are being suppressed;